nordic-institute/X-Road/doc/Protocols/pr-meta_x-road_service_metadata_protocol.md

 ## 4 Retrieving List of Services

-X-Road provides two methods for getting the list of services offered by an X-Road client:
+X-Road provides two methods for getting the list of SOAP services offered by an X-Road client:

-* `listMethods` lists all services offered by a service provider; and
+* `listMethods` lists all SOAP services offered by a service provider; and

-* `allowedMethods` lists all services offered by a service provider that the caller has permission to invoke.
+* `allowedMethods` lists all SOAP services offered by a service provider that the caller has permission to invoke.

-Both methods are invoked as regular X-Road services (see specification \[[PR-MESS](#Ref_PR-MESS)\] for details on the X-Road protocol).
+Both methods are invoked as regular X-Road SOAP services (see specification \[[PR-MESS](#Ref_PR-MESS)\] for details on the X-Road SOAP protocol).
 The service SOAP header MUST contain the identifier of the target service provider and the value of the serviceCode element MUST be either `listMethods` or `allowedMethods`.
 The body of the request MUST contain an appropriately named empty XML element (either `listMethods` or `allowedMethods`).
 Annexes [C.3](#c3-listmethods-request) and [C.5](#c5-allowedmethods-request) contain example request messages for services, respectively.